 - Coveo for Sitecore Hive Framework

-- Retrieving Results
+- Retrieve Results

-- Improving the Experience
+- Improve the Experience

-- Styling the Experience
+- Style the Experience

 - Query Performance Best Practices

-Styling the Search Experience
+Style the Search Experience

 Your initial functional search interface might well make use of the

 Additionally, until you perform the necessary steps, all your search results display these generic fields, regardless of the type of Sitecore item the result relates to.

-Next, you want to choose the fields that are displayed in the result templates, show some fields under some conditions, and automatically display field labels in the user native language (see Editing the Content of a Result Template).
+Next, you want to choose the fields that are displayed in the result templates, show some fields under some conditions, and automatically display field labels in the user native language (see Edit the Content of a Result Template).

 Coveo allows you to add tabs to your search interface.
 Tabs are often used to add a specific filter expression, effectively zeroing in on a subset of your indexed documents.
 In this scenario, it may make sense to display a certain facet or result template when the user is on one tab, but not when on another.
-Coveo for Sitecore components support this use case (see Managing Components on a Per-Tab Basis).
+Coveo for Sitecore components support this use case (see Manage Components on a Per-Tab Basis).

 Finally, if a critical error occurs when rendering your search interface, the Coveo Search Interface component displays a generic message.
-You might want to replace this generic message with one that instructs your users on how to report the issue (see Overriding the Search Friendly Error Message).
+You might want to replace this generic message with one that instructs your users on how to report the issue (see Override the Search Friendly Error Message).